MattMckenzy/Homehook/README.md

 * If you wish to use Homehook App, make sure you fill in the Homehook Service URI configuration variable and assign the same randomly generated token to both Homehook and Homehook App.
 [This website is always useful for such things.](https://www.guidgenerator.com/)
 * If you want to host Homehook/Homehook App on a server behind a reverse proxy, make sure you configure it like I have below:
   * Open up your firewall for a loopback on the docker interface for the appropriate ports.
+  * Also make sure your firewall permits communication on the Bonjour protocol (UDP ports 1900 and 5353 for device discovery)
   * Make sure to replace your upstream_app to an appropriate IP.
 In my case, it's my Docker network bridge gateway.

 Here's how I configure my installation (the GUIDs are randomized, please change them for your installation!) :